 If one roommate breaks an important term of the tenancy agreement (for example, bringing in a pet where one is not allowed), the landlord can evict them all.

 One of the main advantages of being a co-tenant is that each of you is protected by the Residential Tenancy Act.
 This means you have more stability and certainty over your living situation.
 For example, there are caps on rent increases.
 And minimum notice periods for evictions.
-These protections don’t apply to an occupant/roommate situation (explained below).
+These protections don’t apply where you're an occupant renting directly from a tenant (explained below).

 Am I a co-tenant?